shead-custom-design/buildcat/docs/basic-setup.rst

 you'll want to pick a location on a disk with as much free space as possible.

-For these examples, we'll assume that our BUILDCAT_ROOT is an external drive on Mac, and the path is `/Volumes/Buildcat`.
+For these examples, we'll assume that our BUILDCAT_ROOT is an external drive on a Mac, and the path is `/Volumes/Buildcat`.

 Network Communication
 ---------------------